 As is the case in most states, Indiana law provides for increasingly harsh sentences for each DUI conviction.
 If you face a 3rd DUI in Indiana, you need an experienced defense attorney to protect your interests.

-The lawyers at Eskew Law LLC have extensive experience handling a wide range of DUI offenses, including those involving accidents, serious injuries, and child passengers.
+The lawyers at Eskew Law have extensive experience handling a wide range of DUI offenses, including those involving accidents, serious injuries, and child passengers.
 We can help you defend your freedom from the government’s allegations.

 What Counts As a Third DUI in Indiana?

 For the purposes of a criminal sentence, there is a seven-year lookback period.
 This means that any DUI conviction from the most recent seven years counts as a prior offense.